 A/N: Right, so I've edited the story majorly.
-I even changed her name, because it seemed too cliche, and Mary-Sue-like, which is the main reason I'm editing.
+I even changed her name, because it seemed too cliche, and Mary-Sue-like(okay, it's still pretty bad, but whatever), which is the main reason I'm editing.

 Hope this is better.

-I gripped my wand tighter, trying to recall what got me into this mess in the first place.
+Zari gripped her wand tighter, trying to recall what got her into this mess in the first place.

 "Get out," James Potter hissed.
 "We don't want you.
 You've dragged this family down since you were born.
 We don't want you anywhere near us.
 I've already formally disowned you.
 You'll never burden us again."

-15 year old Azari stared up impassively into her ex-father's sneering face as her former mother nodded in agreement.
+15-year-old Azari stared up impassively into her ex-father's sneering face as her former mother nodded in agreement.
 Zari's prat of a twin was standing smugly next to Lily, arms folded across his chest.
 She didn't know whether she was glad or not that she was being abandoned with only a wand.
-Not that it mattered, she could take care of herself, and the Potter's had never paid her any notice anyways.
+Not that it mattered, she could take care of herself, and the Potter's had never paid her any notice anyway.

 "Fine," she replied coldly.
 "As far as I'm concerned, I never had a family.
 At least I have closure now."
 She smiled bitterly.
 Some part of her had hoped, that perhaps they did care for her, deep down.
 Apparently not.
 Still, having that hope crushed ruthlessly kind of hurt.

-"Don't speak back to us, girl," Lily growled.
+"Don't speak back to us, girl," Lily scolded.

 "Or what?"
 Azari shot back, simply not caring anymore.
-"You can't do anything, you have no control over me anymore."
+"You can't do anything, you have no control over her anymore."
 She stood stiffly, her hands clenched into fists at her sides.

 No-one cared about Azari, believing her to be an attention seeking brat, trying to steal Michael's fame.
 She knew there was no point in arguing - it would have only made her punishment worse.